Aircraft Technology Modeling and Assessment (COMPLETE)

 4. Vehicle and Fleet Assessments of Potential Future Supersonic Aircraft

 In addition to the supersonic aircraft assessment objective, this work will focus on evaluating technology interdependencies between fuel burn, emissions, and noise.
-Projects, such as NASA’s AATT N+3 and ERA and FAA’s CLEEN I and II, have established a set of technologies and concepts for which system level analysis is needed to quantify the both feasibility, benefits, and degradation associated with achieving goals established for each project.
-Those projects goals’ are aimed at reducing the environmental impact of aviation as the expected growth in aviation demand could double in the coming decades.
+Projects, such as NASA’s AATT N+3 and ERA and FAA’s CLEEN I and II, have established a set of technologies and concepts for which system level analysis is needed to quantify both feasibility, benefits, and degradation associated with achieving goals established for each project.
+Those projects goals are aimed at reducing the environmental impact of aviation as the expected growth in aviation demand could double in the coming decades.
 To identify technology and vehicle solutions that meet the fuel burn, noise, and emissions goals requires the use of system-level analysis with the appropriate level of fidelity to capture interdependencies and tradeoffs between fuel burn, noise, and emissions.

 Annual Reports